edbennett/lava-ros-lectures/decks/data/slides.md

 ![A screen full of numbers](./images/pi.svg)

 Script:
 In the first video of this section, we discussed some of the reasons for open science as a whole, as well as why reproducibility is both vital and intrinsically linked with open science.
-In this video we'll look more closely at why open data is important for lattice, before looking in more detail about some of the ways that you can support and benefit from it in your work.
+In this video we'll look more closely at why open data is important for lattice, before looking in more detail at some of the ways that you can support and benefit from it in your work.

 ---